 Directory to save result: Path where the result file is to be written.

-RFM Analyzer & Sample output
+RFM Analyzer & sample output

 RFM analyzer module is responsible for customer segmentations based on the config parameters.
 This module first puts each customer in respective recency, frequency and monetary buckets depending on their purchase pattern.
 Once it is done then with the help of RFM definition table each customer is assigned to a customer group.